 You might also use a driver to represent something core to the way you differentiate in the market, or something near and dear to your team's product principles.
 An example would be a UX magic driver that keeps the team focused on shipping features most likely to delight — especially important when you're up against clunky competitors.

-All in all, drivers are useful when you end up with too many "must-haves" within an objective and need additional criteria to decide which to build next.
+If nothing else, drivers can useful as "tie-breakers" when you end up with too many must-haves within an objective and need additional criteria to decide which to build next.